 What is needed are ground based munitions which can accept digital targeting data from observers, while out of direct line of sight of the enemy.
 This would increase formation lethality and allow for a form of cooperative engagement somewhat similar to the US Navy’s Cooperative Engagement Capability.
 The Army could either adopt a Hellfire Missile or perhaps customize the Israeli LAHAT missile and house it in a Multi Mission Launcher (MML).
 For argument’s sake, a total of 16 total missiles per platform could be achieved and fielded to meet the requirement.

-Further, one of these could be added to the MTOE of each platoon found in all of the Army’s Reconnaissance Squadrons, for a total of 96 missiles per Squadron (6 platoons per Sqdn).
-Operationally, this could be employed by these MML’sstaying hidden two to three kilometers behind our front line and out of enemy direct fire range, where they would receive networked guidance from observers.
-This networked observation would then be sent to the MML’s firing unit, which then would fire their munitions towards it targets, up to 6 kilometers away from our forces.
+Further, as an example of the potential operational uses here, one of the MML’s could be added to the MTOE of each platoon found in all of the Army’s Reconnaissance Squadrons, for a total of 96 missiles per Squadron (6 platoons per Sqdn).
+Operationally, this could be employed via the MML’s staying hidden two kilometres behind the front line of trace and out of enemy direct fire range, where they would receive networked guidance from observers.
+This networked observation would then be sent to the MML’s firing unit, which then would fire their munitions towards it targets, up to 6 kilometres away from friendly forces.

 This capability would allow for each and every Cavalry Troop to have a significant increase of lethal firepower at its disposal, which would help shape the overall fight.
 Fiscally, it is a lot more feasible than trying to replace reconnaissance specialists with robots and unmanned units, not to mention, far more affordable.